 Take, for instance, a large company office building that contains 64 charging ports.
 The graph below shows the daily peak power drawn by these ports within a three-week period.

 Fortunately, we've managed to solve the demand charge challenge using Power Management software.
-Power Management allows us to move this metaphorical mountain and thus reduce our customers' demand charges - without requiring drivers to change their behavior at all.
+Power Management allows us to move this metaphorical mountain and thus reduce our customers' demand charges - without requiring drivers to change their behaviour at all.

 How?
 There are two paths: 1) Reduce the peak power output during busy times, and 2) Schedule charging so it occurs during off-peak hours.

-For path 1, we start by allowing our customers to define an electrical site topology with power sharing device groups that represent transformers, panels or virtual device groups.
+For path 1, we start by allowing our customers to define an electrical site topology with power sharing device groups that represent transformers, panels, or virtual device groups.
 Each power sharing device group has an aggregate peak power limit that can be shared by all charging ports within that device group.
 This graph demonstrates an electrical site topology with charging ports that are connected to one transformer and two panels in a hierarchy.

 Based on the application, our customer then selects a specific policy that will govern how the power distribution will occur (i.e., "equal share with round robin" or "first come, first serve" etc.).
 This power sharing policy guides our PSA to dynamically monitor and control the power levels of all charging ports.